Connecticut

 - For more information about the Family and Medical Leave Act, see here.

-- Theย Connecticut Family and Medical Leave Actย is similar to the FMLA, but may provide you with a longer period of leave.
-If you are eligible, you can take up to 16 weeks of unpaid, job-protected leave during a 2-year period (rather than just 12 weeks in a 1-year period).
+The Connecticut Family and Medical Leave Act (CTFMLA) is similar to the FMLA.
+If you are eligible, you can take up to 12 weeks of unpaid, job-protected leave during a 12-month period.

 - Be sure to look up the specific requirements of this law if you are interested in intermittent leave or a reduced schedule.